We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - True multi-currency selling is possible with Shopify — something that can’t be said for a lot of competing platforms.

-- ‘Starter’ plan aside, there are no transaction fees if you are happy to use the built in payment processing system, Shopify Payments.
+- ‘Starter’ plan aside, there are no transaction fees if you are happy to use the built-in payment processing system, Shopify Payments.

 - While you can create 100 variants of a product, these can only involve up to 3 product options.
-Increasing these limits will involve purchasing a third-party app.

 - Shopify’s built-in payment processor, Shopify Payments, only allows you to sell from certain countries.